ferrous-systems/cargo-review-deps/README.md

 $ cargo review-deps diff rand:0.6.0 rand:0.6.1
 ```

-If you want to use a custom diff tool or need to do a more thorough
-investigation, use `--destination` option to checkout sources of dependencies
+Similarly to `update-diff`, you can use `--destination` option for customized
-locally.
+diffing.

 ```
 $ cargo review-deps diff rand:0.6.0 rand:0.6.1 --destinations diff